 Set up your project

-Before we start creating our application, create an empty Cascades project in the Momentics IDE, making sure to select the Standard empty project template.
-If you're not sure how to do this, take a look at Creating a Cascades project.
+Before we start creating our app, create an empty Cascades project in the Momentics IDE, making sure to select the Standard empty project template.
+If you're not sure how to do this, look at Creating a Cascades project.

 After you finish, a new project appears in the Project Explorer view with the name that you specified.